okiba-gang/okiba/packages/event-emitter/README.md

 ## hasListeners(type)

-Checks if the given event has registered callbacks
+Checks if the given event has at least one registered callback